evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

 > If you don't see the expected color, your client or terminal may not support Xterm256 (or color at all).
 Use the Evennia webclient.

 Use the commands `color ansi` or `color xterm` to see which colors are available.
 Experiment!
+You can also read a lot more in the [Colors](../../../Concepts/Colors.md) documentation.

 ## Importing code from other modules